itsapi/post-receive/README.md

 The `options.json` takes a number of different options for build steps:

+- `build_cmd`:  `string`, a shell command to be run in repository root at processing stage
+- `copy_from`:  `string`, copy the contents of this directory to the output directory
-- `output`:    `string`, the directory files should be copied to after processing
+- `copy_to`:    `string`, the directory files should be copied to after processing
-- `build_dir`: `string`, copy the contents of this directory to the output directory
+- `output_cmd`: `string`, a shell command to be run in output directory after processing
 - `ignore`:     `list`,   a list of files and directories in the output directory that should not be overwritten/deleted
-- `build_cmd`: `string`, a shell command to be run in repository root at processing stage
-- `grunt`:     `bool`,   should grunt be run during processing? (deprecated - use `build_cmd` instead)
-- `node`:      `bool`,   should npm install be run in the output directory?
-- `command`:   `string`, a shell command to be run in output directory after processing
 - `url`:        `string`, a link to be displayed after processing on the github listener output
 - `email`:      `list`,   a list of email addresses to send error messages if the build fails